 Key Factors in to Consider in Your Jackson, MO Child Abuse & Neglect Case

 Allegations of child abuse and neglect in Jackson, MO often stem from reports made be family members, friends, or neighbors who claim to have observed abusive behavior.
 These individuals may exaggerate or even fabricate details about what they saw or heard.
-With decades of experience, the Combs Waterkotte Jackson, MO child abuse & neglect lawyers are well-versed in thoroughly investigating these claims and safeguarding clients’ rights in and around Jackson, MO.
-Key considerations in any child abuse or neglect case include:
+The Combs Waterkotte Jackson, MO child abuse & neglect lawyers have decades of experience investigating these types of claims and defending clients’ rights and futures throughout the Jackson, MO area.
+Critical aspects of any child abuse or neglect case include:

-- According to RSMo. § 210.115.1, individuals in certain professions – such as educators, social workers, coaches, and medical staff – are considered “mandatory reporters.”
-These professionals are legally obligated to report and suspected instances of child abuse or neglect in Jackson, MO, either by calling the DSS hotline or submitting an online report.
+- According to RSMo. § 210.115.1, professionals in specific fields, including teachers, social workers, coaches, and healthcare providers, are designated as “mandatory reporters.”
+This classification requires them to report any suspected instance of child abuse or neglect in the Jackson, MO through the DSS hotline or via online reporting.

 - Whenever a staff member of a medical institution suspects child abuse or neglect, the physician in charge must be notified immediately.
 Documentation of the physical trauma – color photographs and/or x-rays – should be sent to the Children’s Division as soon as possible.
 No consent from a parent or guardian is required.